 Applying is a piece of cake: go on the website of Volunteer in Bali, click on « Apply » and fill in the form.
 If you choose the same village as me, you’ll tick the box « Program by the sea (Tianyar village) ».
 Once your application is validated, a representative of the NGO will get in touch to give you further detail on your arrival.

 Be careful: don’t wait until last minute!
 In fact, if you choose to stay more than a month, you’ll need a visa.
 Depending on your local embassy, it can be hard to get the visa Sosial Budaya (socio-cultural visa), which allows you to volunteer in Indonesia and stay on the territory for a longer period of time.
 I struggled so much with the Paris embassy that I finally had to go without a visa!
 It is possible to get a tourist visa on arrival at the Denpasar airport, although it’s not the ideal solution.
-Go on the website of your local embassy for more info.
+Check out the website of your local embassy for more information.

 3. Months filled with joy: a summary of my experiences there

 Life in the village

 Welcome to Tianyar!
 If this is your first time in Bali – or in Asia, more generally – maybe you’ll need some time to adapt.
 As someone who spent all their summers in Indonesia, I felt a little bit at home.
 For others however, it can be overwhelming at first to see animals running around freely and scooters driving chaotically !
 But don’t worry: the children of the Yayasan (=organism), its staff and the other locals will quickly make you feel at home.